Ayr Seaforth Athletic Club

 Ayr Seaforth Athletic Club is an athletics club located in Ayr, Scotland.
 The club trains at Dam Park track, situated outside Ayr College.
-The club hosts a club championship every year that allows up-and-coming athletes to compete against their teammates to see who has progressed the most through the year.
-Ayr Seaforth is Ayr's only athletics club offering athletes both young and old the opportunity to take part in many aspects of athletics.
-Seaforth has a very strong road running club but is also a strong track and field event club.
-Dam park track is made up of tartan track; the track has a signature red color it.
-This track runs for 400 m with eight lanes around the full length, along with this Dam park also hosts a high jump area, a triple jump pit, a long jump pit, a shot put area, a javelin area, a hammer throw area and a football pitch.
+Dam park track is made up of tartan track.
+This track runs for 400 m with eight lanes around the full length.
+Dam park has a high jump area, a triple jump pit, a long jump pit, a shot put area, a javelin area, a hammer throw area and a football pitch.

 Notable athletes

 Brian Whittle is a British athlete who competed in both the 1986 European Championships in Athletics and the 1994 European Championships in Athletics; in both of these races he won gold.
 During his youth, he ran at Ayr Seaforth and Enfield Athletics club, where he began to train for the 4 × 400 metres relay; he since has moved to Enfield and Haringey Athletic Club.

-Many other athletes have competed at national and international level.

 Training provided

-Ayr seaforth has a number of very skilled and talented coaches that will give up their own time to help train the athletes to get them at their peak condition.
-The coaching has been split up into various classes; coaches will provide support in their chosen fields.
-The sprint team has a sprint coach and so on.
-The training that the coaches provide allows new athletes to improve the way in which they train and run.
+Ayr Seaforth has coaches that help train the athletes to improve.